wp-insider/simple-membership/simple-membership/readme.txt

 - Added extra help text in the email settings menu.
 - The subscription cancellation code will now use the subscriber ID.
 - Changed the "Edit Membership Level" button label to say "Save Membership Level"
+- Updated the local copy of the German language file.
+Thanks to Herbert Heupke.

 = 3.5.9 =
 - Japanese Yen currency fix for Stripe subscription.